 This tasty lamb and spinach curry is slow cooked to make the meat really tender.
 As it's homemade it's a healthy curry too and is great when reheated.

-National Curry week starts on Monday 22 October and what better way to take part than to enjoy a healthy homemade curry.
+It was National Curry week and what better way to take part than to enjoy a healthy homemade curry.
 I have been a curry lover for a long long time and although you can get great takeaway curries and even fantastic ready meal curries these days, nothing beats the taste of your own homemade curry.

 If you've never made your own curry then just have a go at this easy lamb and spinach curry and I'm sure you'll be a convert.